steevschmidt/NEC-220.87-Methods/test_data/README.md

 | test4_15min_1mo | 9.46 | 9.46 | 9.46 | 9.46 | 9.46 |
 | test5_15min_1yr | 27.85 | 27.85 | 27.85 | 27.85 | 27.85 |
 | test6_15mPV_1m | 7.95 | 7.95 | 7.95 | 7.95 | 7.95 |

+Other validation tests:
+ 1. Total Panel Capacity in kWh (not currently displayed) should equal the input Panel Capacity in Amps times the input Panel Voltage divided by 1000.
+ 2. The Peak Power in amps should equal the Peak Power in kW divided by the Panel Voltage and multiplied by 1000.
+ 3. The Remaining Capacity should equal the total panel capacity minus the Peak Power multiplied by the NEC Safety Factor (1.25).

 ## Calculation Methods